-High risk: iv/im 2g 30 mins before the procedure, followed by 1g 6 hrs later with an aminoglycoside
+High risk: IV/IM 2g 30 minutes before the procedure, followed by 1 g 6 hours later with an aminoglycoside

-Endocarditis caused by Listeria: iv/im 200mg/kg/day every 6 hrs for 4-6 weeks
+Endocarditis caused by Listeria: IV/IM 200 mg/kg/day every 6 hours for 4 to 6 weeks

-Iv first dose 2g followed by 1g q 4 hrs till delivery
+IV first dose 2 g followed by 1 g every 4 hours till delivery

-The mode of action of beta lactam antibiotics on sensitive organisms can be considered to be a two-step process: In the first step, the drug binds to primary receptors called membrane bound penicillin binding proteins (PBP's).
-These proteins perform vital roles in cell cycle related, morphogenetic formation of cell wall peptidoglycan.
-Inactivation of PBP's by bound antibiotic has immediate arresting actions on their function.
-The second stage comprises of the physiological effects caused by this receptor-ligand interaction.
-PBP's are involved in the late stages of peptidoglycan synthesis in the cell wall.
-Because peptidoglycan maintains the integrity of the cell wall which resides in a hypotonic environment, its disruption causes lysis and cell death.
+The mode of action of beta-lactam antibiotics on sensitive organisms can be considered to be a two-step process: In the first step, the drug binds to primary receptors called membrane-bound penicillin-binding proteins (PBPs).
+These proteins perform vital roles in cell cycle-related, morphogenetic formation of cell wall peptidoglycan.
+Inactivation of PBPs by bound antibiotic has immediate arresting actions on their function.
+The second stage comprises the physiological effects caused by this receptor-ligand interaction.
+PBPs are involved in the late stages of peptidoglycan synthesis in the cell wall.
+Because peptidoglycan maintains the integrity of the cell wall, which resides in a hypotonic environment, its disruption causes lysis and cell death.

-Parenteral administration is preferred for severe or moderately severe infections.
-Oral route should not be the initial therapy in life threatening conditions and it should always be followed after parenteral therapy.
+Parenteral administration is preferable for severe or moderately severe infections.
+The oral route should not be the initial therapy in life-threatening conditions but can follow after parenteral therapy.

-When it is administered orally, it is administered on an empty stomach with 1 or 2 full glasses of water to increase absorption.
+When administered orally, it should be on an empty stomach with 1 or 2 full glasses of water to increase absorption.

-If ampicillin is administered intramuscularly, it should be injected into a large muscle mass.
+If administering ampicillin intramuscularly, the injection should be into a large muscle mass.
 Reconstitute with bacteriostatic or sterile water to create solutions containing 125 or 250 mg/ml

 Rate of administration

-Formulations reconstituted from 125, 250 or 500 mg vials must be given over a period of 3-5 minutes by intravenous injection.
+Formulations reconstituted from 125, 250, or 500 mg vials must be given over 3 to 5 minutes by intravenous injection.

-Formulations reconstituted from 1 or 2 g vials must be given over a period of over 10 - 15 minutes by intravenous injection.
+Formulations reconstituted from 1 or 2 g vials must be given over 10 to 15 minutes by intravenous injection.

-The primary adverse effects for ampicillin include seizure, diarrhea, enterocolitis, pseudomembranous colitis, vomiting, agranulocytosis, hemolytic anemia, eosinophilia, and immune thrombocytopenia.
+The primary adverse effects of ampicillin include seizure, diarrhea, enterocolitis, pseudomembranous colitis, vomiting, agranulocytosis, hemolytic anemia, eosinophilia, and immune thrombocytopenia.